Sam Hunt Racing: Part-time (2021–2022)

-Jeffrey Earnhardt would drive the No. 24 at Daytona and would finish 15th.
+Jeffrey Earnhardt would drive the No. 24 at Daytona and would finish fifteenth.
 Joe Nemechek would attempt to race against his son John Hunter Nemechek however, due to qualifying being cancelled due to rain, the elder Nemechek did not qualify.
 He was originally entered for the Talladega race, but his entry was withdrawn because of the high chance of qualifying being rained out.